summer program at the Beijing Film Academy

 - Instruction takes place at the Beijing Film Academy, and lodging will be provided at the Academy’s well-equipped foreign student dorms.

 - Depending on the students' and instructors' interests, course topics vary from year to year.
+The exact schedule will not be available before June; the 2011 curriculum will be very similar to previous years'.

 Additional activities include screenings at film theaters and drama performances.

-• To fully satisfy the course requirements for a grade, students must participate in all scheduled lectures and activities, write reading responses and journal entries, and write a final paper, 5 pages long (undergrads) or 15 pages long (graduate students), due September 3.
+• To fully satisfy the course requirements for a grade, students must participate in all regular lectures and activities, write reading responses and journal entries, and write a final paper, 5 pages long (undergrads) or 15 pages long (graduate students), due September 3.

 Upon successful completion of the program, students will receive 12 quarter credits (10 for graduate students) in the Comparative Literature-Cinema Studies track at the University of Washington.
 Non-UW students can transfer these credits to their home institutions, pending approval of their advisors.
 The credits are based on 120 contact hours.